-- 87. Where the assessed country entered enhanced follow-up on the basis of meeting a criterion in paragraph 85(a), the Plenary may decide that the assessed country will be moved to regular follow-up following Plenary's decision that the assessed country no longer meets any of those criteria (i.e., after approving a request for re-ratings). - 88.
-Where assessed countries in enhanced follow-up move to regular follow-up, the Plenary will decide the timing of the assessed country's next regular follow-up report or of the follow-up assessment. - (c) Follow-up Reports20 - 89.
+- f) Terminate the membership of the assessed country. - 87.
+Where the assessed country entered enhanced follow-up on the basis of meeting a criterion in paragraph 85(a), the Plenary may decide that the assessed country will be moved to regular follow-up following Plenary's decision that the assessed country no longer meets any of those criteria (i.e., after approving a request for re-ratings). - 88.
+Where assessed countries in enhanced follow-up move to regular follow-up, the Plenary will decide the timing of the assessed country's next regular follow-up report. - (c) Follow-up Reports20 - 89.
 In preparation for the follow-up reports, the assessed country will provide an update to the Secretariat setting out the actions it has taken or is taking to address the priority actions and recommendations, and deficiencies in its MER.
 All updates provided by assessed countries should be in relation to the FATF Standards as they exist at the time that the update is prepared. - For regular follow-up reports, as the expectation is that significant progress would have been made in the two-and-a-half year period since the MER was adopted, the report should focus on re-ratings for TC and/or demonstrating progress in addressing the shortcomings in the MER. - For enhanced follow-up, the first follow-up report should at least contain an outline of the assessed country's strategy for addressing the issues identified in their MER and exiting enhanced follow-up, for Plenary's information.
 If not already contained in the first follow-up report, subsequent reports should focus on re-ratings for TC and/or demonstrating progress in addressing the shortcomings in the MER. - For assessed countries subject to review by the FATF ICRG, the follow-up report should focus on: - a) Each Recommendation, or parts of Recommendations that are not covered by the FATF ICRG action plan, and - b) Progress in addressing shortcomings by the agreed timelines, or as soon as the assessed country has completed its FATF ICRG action plan. - 90.
 The assessed country will be asked to submit information regarding TC (which may be used to justify re-ratings) and effectiveness (for information only). - Technical compliance updates should be provided in a similar format to the Mutual Evaluation TC questionnaire (see Appendix 3), in relation to the shortcomings identified in the MER. - Effectiveness updates should include any information that goes towards addressing the priority actions or recommendations in the MER, such as the lists in the FATF Methodology on the Examples of Information that could support the conclusions on Core Issues for each Immediate Outcome.
-As with the Mutual Evaluation process, there is no fixed format for the effectiveness update. - 91.
-Although effectiveness will not be re-assessed until the follow-up assessment, updates on effectiveness facilitate a better understanding by the CFATF of the progress made over time.
-Plenary may refer to such updates in determining whether to move an assessed country from enhanced follow-up to regular follow-up (or vice versa), or whether to apply other enhanced measures to assessed countries in enhanced follow-up that do not achieve satisfactory progress.
+As with the Mutual Evaluation process, there is no fixed format for the effectiveness update.

-20 The CFATF ICRG Procedures for the Fourth Round of AML/CFT Evaluations provides detailed procedures and guides the follow up process.
+$^{^{20}}$ The CFATF ICRG Procedures for the Fourth Round of AML/CFT Evaluations provides detailed procedures and guides the follow up process.